Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Introduction

 The realisation of GNNs on FPGAs for particle tracking is an active area of research~\cite{Duarte.2022, Elabd.2022, Qasim.2019, Iiyama.2020}.
 Due to latency and throughput constraints, a suitable implementation meeting all requirements imposed by particle physics experiments is yet to be developed.
 Especially the generation of input graphs under latency constraints is a challenge that has not received full attention so far in the evaluation of existing prototypes.
 Current prototypes as described in~\cite{Elabd.2022,Duarte.2022} are trained on preprocessed graph datasets, taking into account geometric properties of detectors.
 However, a holistic implementation of GNNs for triggers requires the consideration of the entire data flow chain.
 This raises the question on how to build graphs under latency constraints in high-throughput particle physics applications.

 In our work, we consider constraints from currently operating first level trigger systems~\cite{ATLAS:2020esi, Sirunyan.2020, Unger.2023b}: event processing rates in the order of \SIrange{10}{100}{\mega\hertz} and latencies in the order of \SIrange{1}{10}{\us} render the utilisation of compound platforms based on CPUs and Field Programmable Gate Arrays (FPGAs) used in other research areas infeasible~\cite{Liang.2021, Zhang.2021}.
+For example, the typical transmission latency between CPU and FPGA on the same chip is already larger than \SI{100}{\ns}, making up a considerable processing time~\cite{Karle.2022}.

 To overcome the research gap, our work comprises the following contributions: First, we outline existing nearest neighbour graph-building methods and evaluate their feasibility for trigger applications.
 Second, we develop a methodology to transform formal graph-building approaches to hardware accelerated processing elements in an automated way.
 Third, we evaluate our proposed toolchain on the \belletwo central drift chamber~(CDC), demonstrating the feasibility of our solution to build graphs under the constraints imposed by current trigger systems.